sagemath/trac_to_gh/Issue 632.md

 # Issue 632: bug in command line time function and something -- very weird

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/632

 Original creator: was